Projects per year

 Lenka leads translational research on women's sexual and reproductive health and sexually transmitted infections which are prone to antimicrobial resistance.

-The common vaginal dysbiosis, bacterial vaginosis (BV), is associated with several adverse sequelae including preterm birth and STI and HIV acquisition, but is highly refractory to treatment.
+The common vaginal dysbiosis, bacterial vaginosis (BV), affects 1 in 4 women globally and is associated with several adverse sequelae including preterm birth and STI and HIV acquisition, but is highly refractory to treatment.
 Lenka's women's health programme aims to improve post-treatment cure for women with BV and understand the drivers of a non-optimal vaginal microbiome.
-She currently co-leads an NHMRC-funded multicentre randomised controlled trial, which treats the male partners of women with bacterial vaginosis.
-If this strategy is effective, it will provide a cheap and short intervention to not only improve BV cure for women, but open up exciting new opportunities for BV prevention, and prevention of the serious complications associated with BV.
+Her body of work has shown that BV has the epidemiological and microbiological profile of an STI, which requires consideration of sexual partners to prevent acquisition and re-infection.
+This work has recently culminated in a successful NHMRC-funded multicentre randomised controlled trial, that showed that the addition of male-partner treatment to female treatment for BV significantly improves cure.
+This research proves that BV is sexually transmitted and provides a simple cheap and short intervention to not only improve BV cure for women, but open up exciting new opportunities for BV prevention.
+Her paradigm-shifting work will change the landscape of BV management.

-Mycoplasma genitalium is an STI superbug with the propensity to develop antimicrobial resistance.
+She also leads a research programme on the STI, Mycoplasma genitalium, which has the propensity to develop antimicrobial resistance.
 It is associated with gential symptoms in men and women and adverse reporductive health outcomes.
 Lenka's research into Mycoplasma genitalium assesses the application of novel resistance-guided therapy pathways to treat patients according to the drug-resistance profile and tracks the effectiveness of new treatment strategies.
 This program aims to maintain a high cure rate, and ensure optimal antimicrobial stewardship.

 Lenka is a member of the ARC ITRP Research Hub to Combat Antimicrobial Resistance: https://amrhub.org.au/